SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 In Prokarotes, there are less steps.

-Between the promoter and the actual coding DNA, there is a region named *operator* that allows three types of regulatory molecules to bind
+Between the promoter and the actual coding DNA, there is a region named *operator* that allows three types of regulatory molecules to bind to it to alter how the gene is transcribed, namely:

-Repressors are proteins that suppress transcription of a gene in response to an external stimulus.
-In other words, a repressor keeps a gene “off.”
+- **Repressors**: proteins that suppress transcription
-Activators are proteins that increase the transcription of a gene in response to an external stimulus.
-In other words, an activator turns a gene “on.”
+- **Activators** are proteins that increase the transcription
-Inducers are small molecules that either activate or repress transcription depending on the needs of the cell and the availability of substrate.
-Inducers basically help speed up or slow down “on” or “off” by binding to a repressor or activator.
-In other words: they don’t work alone.
+- **Inducers** catalyses repressors or activators — making either a strenthened activation or repression acting in conjunction with the other regulator

 **Question: how are proteins made in the viral genome**